AnaPatriciaP/Contacts-app/README.md

 ng serve

-and then copy and paste the code I provided and paste in the my-app > src > app > app.component.html
+then copy and paste the code I provided into my-app > src > app > app.component.html

 Then open a web browser http://localhost:4200/